Apex-Multi-Tool/ResPlus.Multi.Tool/README.md

 Travel data includes all public transport in sweden including Busses,Trains,Tunnelbanan and even Ferrys!
 Our goal is to collect and display as mutch realtime info as possible to the user.
-Simply put ResPlus MultiTool collects all information there is to find about your trip and gives you more Travel data then any other App or Operator and pressent this findings in a butifull and user friendly way.
+Simply put ResPlus MultiTool does what no other Trip App in sweden does and uses all avalible sources to collects all information there is to find about your trip and gives you more Travel data then any other App and pressent all information in a beautiful and user friendly way.

 SUPPORTED OPERATORS : (And what data they share)